 Due to the GDPR we will no longer publish your personal data to the WHOIS database.
 All personal information is hidden and cannot be accessed and we assure you that your data is safe with us.

 Does the WHOIS Lookup support .com domains?

 Yes, there is .com domain WHOIS support.
 Just like with other domain extensions, you can look up who owns a .com domain with WHOIS or whether certain .com domains are available.
 However, it should be noted that the information available during this .com domain lookup will depend on where the domain is registered; the WHOIS database is not an independent venture, but deals with multiple registrars that contribute information.
 These registrars manage different domain extension categories.
 For example, domain extensions are broken down into several categories: generic top-level domains (gTLD), new top-level domains (nTLD), and country code top-level domains (ccTLD).
 The domain extension .com (which stands for commercial) is a gTLD domain and is the most common gTLD, others include .org and .net. gTLDs are international domains and the information on these domains is handled by the Internet Corporation for Assigned Names and Numbers (ICANN).
-All of the available .com domain info in the database is made available publically.
-However, if the .com domain owner has opted for private domain registration, then only a limited amount of information will be made available in the .com domain WHOIS lookup search results.
+However, due to GDPR only a limited amount of information will be made available in the .com domain WHOIS lookup search results.